-Dr Devilat is developing research and collaborating in projects at the Centre for Architecture, Urbanism and Global Heritage mainly in the application of 3D laser scanning as a research method.
-She has used this method before for recording, analysing and intervening built heritage in her PhD, with a further application for designing in her previous architectural practice and teaching.
-She has also explored a range of visual outcomes such as images, sections, videos and 3D printed models, exhibited internationally.
+Dr Devilat is developing research at the Centre for Architecture, Urbanism and Global Heritage at NTU.
+She is Principal Investigator in two research projects funded by UKRI AHRC and DCMS, developing sustainable re-construction methods and training for seismic-prone heritage areas of India based on 3D laser scanning.
+She has used similar methods before for recording, analysing and intervening built heritage of Chile in her PhD, with a further application for designing in her previous architectural practice and teaching.

 Dr Devilat is PhD in Architectural Design from the Bartlett School of Architecture, University College London (UCL), practising architect and Master in Architecture from the Pontifical Catholic University of Chile, with teaching experience at those universities.